Extra Help for Specific Types of Anxiety

-- upsetting and vivid memories, nightmares, and flashbacks of the childbirth
+- experiencing upsetting and vivid memories, nightmares, and flashbacks of the original trauma

-Some new moms feel extremely self-conscious around others.
+Some pregnant women feel extremely self-conscious around others.
 They may have difficulty speaking in public and avoid certain places out of fear of perceived judgments and criticism.
-For example, a new mom may avoid going to a drop-in playgroup because she fears the others with think negative things about her.
+For example, a pregnant woman may avoid going to a prenatal exercise class because she fears the others in the class with think negative things about her.
 She may be highly anxious about saying or doing the wrong thing, somehow looking wrong or unacceptable, or worry about other things like blushing or freezing.
 Because social interactions create so much anxiety and discomfort, she may just decide to stay home and avoid other people when possible.

 If you feel like you may be experiencing increased social anxiety and it is significantly interfering with your life, see the Social Anxiety Disorder page to find out more and learn how to manage it.